JoskedeJong/ProjectBasicCalculator/projectBasicCalc/README.md

 * \- this push should include the image file.
 I'll all this manually for now.
 * [x] 2.1 learn about markdown, attempt to create a clearer file.
 * [x] 3: set up basic html \+ css structure using css grid.
-* [ ] 4: set up input field to generate a variable using JavaScript.
+* [x] 4: set up input field to generate a variable using JavaScript.
+*\- reduced this to 3 buttons, functionality for append will be added later
 * [ ] 5: get \+ and \- buttons to perform their respective functions.
 * [ ] 6: get = button to perform its functionality.
 * [ ] 7: get clear button to work.